-Mars was once considered as the planet that has potential to hold human life, likewise Earth.
-But the latest evidence suggests that the second planet in our solar system Venus may have had an ocean.
+Mars was once considered as the planet that has the potential to hold human life, likewise Earth.
+But the latest evidence suggests that the second planet in our solar system, Venus, may have had an ocean.

 Planetary scientist Emmanuel Marcq said, “It’s not surprising that Venus may have had an ocean.
 But whether it actually did is very much a hotly debated, open question.
 The new work might raise the odds that water vapor could have condensed into an ocean on Venus.”

 “Life as we know it requires stable liquid water on a solid surface.
 Keeping water on a planet requires a specific range of temperatures and pressures.
 Although it depends on a complex interplay of the planet’s atmospheric composition, the reflectivity of its clouds, how much heat the atmosphere and surface absorb from its star, how much the atmosphere leaks into space and much more.”